GuccioGucci/yoke/README.md

 <a name='installation'></a>
 # Installation

+Given it's a bash script, it should be supported in most Unix-like OS (Linux, MacOS).
+Even if potentially possible, no support is granted on Windows at the moment, mainly due to the lack of a Windows artifact of gucci 1.4.x (while it's available from version 1.5.x).
+Future support for Windows could be planned.

 These are the dependencies required to be installed, part of them are from `ecs-deploy` [required dependencies](https://github.com/silinternational/ecs-deploy#installation):

 * [aws](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) cli (version 2)